NomicFoundation/slang/documentation/public/user-guide/npm-package/how-to-parse-a-file/index.md

 --8<-- "crates/solidity/outputs/npm/tests/src/doc-examples/reconstruct-source.ts:step-2-assertion"
 ```

-### Example 2: Reading Contracts using Cursors
+### Example 2: Listing contract names using Cursors

 The `Cursor` type provides procedural-style functions that allow you to navigate the source in a step-by-step manner.
 In addition to `goToNext`, we can go to the parent, first child, next sibling, etc., as well as nodes with a given kind.

-Let's start with this piece of solidity source code:
+Let's start with this piece of Solidity source code:

 ```{ .ts }
 --8<-- "crates/solidity/outputs/npm/tests/src/doc-examples/list-contract-names.ts:step-1-imports"